Exponential self-similar mixing by incompressible flows: First example: pinching

-By Remark~\ref{s:rembasic3}(iii), assumption~(g) above implies that the curve $\ove{\Gamma}$ satisfies condition \eqref{e:constvol2}, and therefore we can use Proposition~\ref{s:basicomot}(ii) to obtain a smooth, divergence-free velocity field $u:[1/8,1/4)\times\R^2\to\R^2$ which is compatible with the homothetic curve $\lambda(t)\,\ove{\Gamma}$.
-Moreover $u(t,\cdot)$ is compactly supported in the upper half-plane $\R\times(0,+\infty)$ for all $t$ (more precisely, we can require that the support is contained in the dashed rectangle $R$ in Figure~\ref{f:evol3}).
+By Remark~\ref{s:rembasic3}\ref{s:rembasic3.3}, Property~\ref{first.7} above implies that the curve $\ove{\Gamma}$ satisfies \eqref{e:constvol2} and, therefore, we can apply Proposition~\ref{s:basicomot}\ref{s:basicomot.2}, to obtain a smooth, divergence-free velocity field $w:[1/8,1/4)\times\R^2\to\R^2$ that is compatible with the homothetic curve $\lambda(t)\,\ove{\Gamma}$.
+Moreover, $w(t,\cdot)$ is compactly supported in the upper half-plane $\R\times(0,+\infty)$ for all $t$ (specifically, we can require that the support is contained in the dashed rectangle $R$ in Figure~\ref{f:evol3}).

-Finally we take $u_0: [1/8,1/4)\times\R^2\to\R^2$ equal to $u$ in the upper half-plane, and we extend it to the lower half-plane by reflection.
-Thus $u_0$ is still smooth and compactly supported, and by assumption~(i) above is compatible with the time-dependent domain $E$ inside the ball $B$.
-On the other hand, $u_0$ vanishes outside the ball $B$ and therefore it is compatible with the set $E\setminus B$, which is constant in time (recall assumption~(g)).
-In conclusion, $u_0$ is compatible with $E$.
+Finally, we take $u_0: [1/8,1/4)\times\R^2\to\R^2$ equal to $w$ in the upper half-plane, and we extend it to the lower half-plane by reflection.
+In this way, $u_0$ is still smooth and compactly supported, and by Property~\ref{first.9} above it is compatible with the time-dependent domain $E$ inside the ball $B$.
+On the other hand, $u_0$ vanishes outside the ball $B$ and, therefore, is compatible with the set $E \setminus B$, which is constant in time (recall again Property~\ref{first.7}).
+In conclusion, $u_0$ is compatible with~$E$.